c4spar/cliffy-manual/ansi/colors.md

 ## Themes

-You can create your own re-usable themes just bei storing your styles into a variable.
+You can create your own re-usable themes just by storing your styles into a variable.

 ```typescript